 Council transition to the new Funding Service – AHRC

-Throughout 2023, the Arts and Humanities Research Council (AHRC) will transition from the Joint Electronic Submission (Je-S) system to the new UK Research and Innovation (UKRI) grants system, the Funding Service.
+The Arts and Humanities Research Council (AHRC) is transitioning from the Joint Electronic Submission (Je-S) system to the new UK Research and Innovation (UKRI) grants system, the Funding Service.

 Responsive mode funding opportunities